kjarm32/portfolio/README.md

        alt="Clean Run 4 wind tunnel sweep showing normal force and pitching moment versus angle of attack" style="border-radius:8px; border:1px solid #d1d5db; margin-left:10px;">
 </p>
-<p align="center"><em>Left: pre-stall CFD sweep from −2° to 8° AoA.
-Right: clean Run 4 wind-tunnel sweep from −2° to 20° AoA, after the tuft-visualization run.</em></p>
+<p align="center"><em>Left: pre-stall CFD sweep from −2° to 8° AoA used for design validation.
+Right: physical wind-tunnel sweep from −2° to 20° AoA (Run 4, after flow visualization), extending into the post-stall regime.</em></p>

-### Tuft Flow Visualization: Surface Separation Sequence
+### Tuft Flow Visualization: Surface Instrumentation

-Lightweight yarn tufts, roughly 7 mm long and spaced at about 12% chord, were attached to the upper surface and recorded from above at each AoA.
-During attached flow, the tufts stayed aligned rearward.
-In transitional regions, they deflected laterally.
-During separation, they lifted, reversed, or fluttered.
+I attached yarn tufts (roughly 7 mm, spaced at approximately 12% chord) to the upper surface and recorded separation behavior from above at each AoA.
+This is a direct hardware observation technique: the tufts respond to local surface flow and make separation progression visible without requiring pressure taps or a more complex sensor array.

-**Main finding: separation starts at the centerbody and progresses outward.** The outer panels remain partially attached after centerbody stall begins, which explains why the force curve rolls over gradually instead of collapsing suddenly.
+**Main finding: separation initiates at the centerbody and progresses outward.** The outer panels remain partially attached after centerbody stall begins.
+That progressive behavior explains the gradual force-curve rollover and has direct implications for how a control system would need to respond.

 <table style="width:100%; border-collapse:separate; border-spacing:12px 0; table-layout:fixed;">
   <tr>